Revealing the Phase Diagram of Kitaev Materials by Machine Learning: Cooperation and Competition between Spin Liquids: Conclusions

 We found that the classical phase diagram of the $K$-$\Gamma$ model in an $[111]$ field is exceptionally rich (see Figure~\ref{fig:PD}), hosting several unconventional symmetry-breaking phases and a plethora of disordered states at very low temperature.
 The phase diagram clearly shows the finite extent of the KSLs, an intermediate disordered phase at the AFM Kitaev limit, and a field-induced suppression of magnetic orders, which were previously only reported for quantum systems.
 These common features strongly suggest that certain aspects of the Kitaev materials can already be understood from a semi-quantitative classical picture and also call for a systematic investigation of larger spin models in order to find potential higher-$S$ spin liquids.

-Two novel phases, the modulated $S_3 \times Z_3$ magnets, with a previously unknown type of modulation were identified.
+Two phases, the modulated $S_3 \times Z_3$ magnets, with a previously unknown type of modulation were identified.
 On the one hand, these states represent a concrete instance of machine learning successfully discovering novel phases.
-Their structure is sufficiently complicated for traditional methods to find, but it is picked up without difficulty by TK-SVM.
+Their structure is sufficiently complicated, but it is picked up without difficulty by TK-SVM.
 On the other hand, they also imply that the competition between Kitaev and non-Kitaev exchanges can significantly enrich the physics and lead to more unconventional phases than expected.

-We discovered the previously unknown GSCs of the classical $\Gamma$SLs and reproduced the ones of the KSLs.
+We discovered the GSCs of the classical $\Gamma$SLs and reproduced the ones of the KSLs.
 Not only did these constraints enhance our understanding of the $\Gamma$SLs, they also put the emergence of the complicated orders in the $K$-$\Gamma$ model in a \emph{unifying} picture.
 The two unfrustrated $S_3$ magnets emerge when the characteristic Kitaev and $\Gamma$ correlations cooperatively eliminate the macroscopic degeneracy of each other.
 By contrast, the two modulated $S_3 \times Z_3$ magnets can be understood as the consequence of the competition between the KSL and $\Gamma$SL.
 This mechanism may be viewed as an alternative protocol for devising exotic phases.